rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 The [Data Aquisition and Understanding](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-data) phase of the TDSP you ingest or access data from various locations to answer the questions the organization has asked.
 In most cases, this data will be in multiple locations.
 Once the data is ingested into the system, you'll need to examine it to see what it holds.
 All data needs cleaning, so after the inspection phase, you'll replace missing values, add and change columns.
 You'll cover more extensive Data Wrangling tasks in other labs.

-In this workshop, we'll use a single file-based dataset to train our model.
+In this section, we'll use a single file-based dataset to train our model.

 ### Lab: Ingest data from a local source